merigalstyan/Pewlett-Hackard-Analysis/README.md

 ### Getting rid of duplicates

-In order to clean this data from duplicates, additional steps were taken to use only the recent titles for employees.
-Using the **DISTINCT ON** statement *ON* employee numbers allows to choose the unique titles for each retiring employee.
-Fot this new table containing the unique titles we'll filter the **to_date** column to make sure the table contains ***only*** the current employees:
+To clean this data from duplicates, additional steps were taken to use only the recent titles for employees.
+Using the **DISTINCT ON** statement *ON* employee numbers allows one to choose the unique titles for each retiring employee.
+For this new table containing the unique titles, we'll filter the **to_date** column to make sure the table contains ***only*** the current employees:

 <img width="428" alt="Screen Shot 2022-10-11 at 8 59 12 PM" src="https://user-images.githubusercontent.com/111609994/195247044-2a830d1f-3937-474d-800f-0794bc032498.png">